 Similar to general admission, Universal Express pass prices fluctuate based on projected attendance.
-The regular ones start at a minimum of $189 per person on slower days and up to $269 per person on the busiest days.
-Universal Express Unlimited passes are available for an additional $30, which you can purchase on Universal Studios Hollywood’s main website or do an in-park upgrade at the Universal Box Office.
+The regular ones start at a minimum of $179 per person on slower days and up to $269 per person on the busiest days.
+Universal Express Unlimited passes are available for an additional $30, which you can purchase on Universal Studios Hollywood’s main website or do an in-park upgrade at the Universal Box Office, subject to availability.
 While those bigger numbers may be hard to swallow, keep in mind the higher the cost, the more useful this pass becomes!

 You can save $10 on Universal Express passes if you purchase in advance on the official Universal Studios Hollywood ticketing website.